-I am a Dog Mom of puppies Austin(Golden Retriever) and Choco(Pug) and love to share their cute and funny stories and images and other stuff.
+I am a Dog Mom of puppies Austin(Golden Retriever) and Choco(Pug) and love to share their stories, images, puppy training and behavior tips.

 The Golden Retriever is a medium-large Breed Dog.
 The name "Retriever" refers to the breed's ability to retrieve waterfowls( ducks, geese, swans) undamaged due to their soft mouth.
 As a Golden Retriever owner myself, I can go on and on about all the great things about this breed.
 Anyone who has been loved by a Golden knows what a devoted companion he is.
 There is much more to know about this lovable breed, let us learn some interesting Golden Retriever facts!